-When charging begins, \overline{CHRG} is pulled low and remains low for the duration of a normal charge cycle.
-When charge current drops to 1/10th the value programmed by R{PROG} , the \overline{CHRG} pin is released (Hi-Z).
-The \overline{CHRG} pin does not respond to the C/10 threshold if the LTC4098/LTC4098-1 are in V{BUS} current limit.
+When charging begins, $\overline{CHRG}$ is pulled low and remains low for the duration of a normal charge cycle.
+When charge current drops to 1/10th the value programmed by $R{PROG}$ , the $\overline{CHRG}$ pin is released (Hi-Z).
+The $\overline{CHRG}$ pin does not respond to the C/10 threshold if the LTC4098 is in $V{BUS}$ current limit.
 This prevents false end-of-charge indications due to insufficient power available to the battery charger.
 If a fault occurs while charging, the pin is switched at 35kHz.
 While switching, its duty cycle is modulated between a high and low value at a very low frequency.
 The low and high duty cycles are disparate enough to make an LED appear to be on or off thus giving the appearance of "blinking".
 Each of the two faults has its own unique "blink" rate for human recognition as well as two unique duty cycles for machine recognition.